Cabrillo Advancement Program

 CAP

 The program is jointly sponsored by Cabrillo College and the Cabrillo College Foundation.
-CAP scholarships are funded through a growing endowment, which provides funding for scholarships at $2,000 each.
-The scholarships are interest bearing and are not redeemable until the student graduates from high school and enrolls at Cabrillo College.
+CAP scholarships are funded through a growing endowment, which provides funding for scholarships up to $3,000 each.

 The scholarship component of the program is complemented by enriched activities designed to develop the attitudes and skill levels necessary for academic success.
-Through collaboration with the six middle schools and presently with five high schools, CAP has been able to provide the following services though its various components:
+Through collaboration with the six middle schools and six local high schools, CAP has been able to provide the following services through its various components:

 Cabrillo Advancement Program